 The puris should be rolled uniformly to get the perfectly puffed up puri.
 The consistency of the dough is important here, as well as rolling it uniformly.
 Do not try to make too big puris.
 Puri of the size of 3-4 inches is enough and will give you good puff up puris.
 Also many roll the puris in the dry dough.
 I do not do that, I dip it in a drop of oil if required while rolling.
 Using dry dough makes your oil bad with flour and I am used to this now, as this was what I have learnt from my mother.

 Puffing up Puris

 To puff the puri’s the oil should be hot but not smoking hot.
 If you drop the puri in smoking hot oil, it will get burned up or turn brown quickly and not get cooked.
 If you use cold oil, it will absorb oil and not puff up too.
 To check if oil is ready drop a small tiny ball in oil.
 If it comes up immediately it is ready.

 To puff the puri, one needs to put the puri in oil.
 Once it starts coming up, slowly press it with the back of a spoon keep pressing it.
 See the video below.
 The puri will puff up 90 percent of the time if rolled up properly.

 I fry like 3-4 puris at a time, depending on the wok size I use.
 Do not add too many at one go.
-If the oil is cool down, let it get hot again by waiting for 1 min in between batches.
+If the oil is cooled down, let it get hot again by waiting for 1 min in between batches.